kfahn22/supershape/README.md

 ## 3D Supershape generator with a shader

   I have also rendered the supershape using a shader.
-To do this in p5.js, you must load a frag file.
-It utilizes the GPU, so the rendering is very fast.
 The shader renders 3D shapes by ray-marching instead of rendering a mesh on vertices.
 If you are not familar with ray-marching, here are some excellent resources.

  Inigo Quilez has done pioneering work on shaders and is the co-creator of shadertoy, which is another place you can write shaders.
 His website contains a wealth of information on shaders.